LiamCoffey6/coffey-dataviz-portfolio/critique-by-design.md

 Results:

-In Class Interviewee 1 Summary
+In Class Interviewee 1 Summary:

 Difficult to compare between countries

 Would like to know actual numbers

 Circles make it difficult to understand

-In Class Interviewee 2 Summary
+In Class Interviewee 2 Summary:

-Eyes have a hard time tracking from country to data point Unsure what the first column "Total Score" meant
+Eyes have a hard time tracking from country to data point

+Unsure what the first column "Total Score" meant

 With the bubbles had numbers in them

-In Class Interviewee 2 Summary
+In Class Interviewee 2 Summary:

 Would like more takeaways from the title

-Wishes the bubbles were filled in and not hollow.
+Wishes the bubbles were filled in and not hollow

-Difficulty distinguishing between countries.
+Difficulty distinguishing between countries

-Public Health Master's Student Summary
+Public Health Master's Student Summary:

 Liked the cleaness of the visualization

-Wants the color legend to be closer to the data quicker understanding Found the naming scheme for "High Livability" to be odd
+Wants the color legend to be closer to the data quicker understanding

+Found the naming scheme for "High Livability" to be odd

 Synthesis: